DataDog/datadog-ci/src/commands/dsyms/README.md

 It is possible to configure the tool to use Datadog EU by defining the `DATADOG_SITE` environment variable to `datadoghq.eu`.
 By defaut the requests are sent to Datadog US.

-It is also possible to override the full URL for the intake endpoint by defining the `DATADOG_SOURCEMAP_INTAKE_URL` environment variable.
+It is also possible to override the full URL for the intake endpoint by defining the `DATADOG_DSYM_INTAKE_URL` environment variable.